konradswierczek/relative_mode/README.md

 the parallel minor and another one relying on the relative minor.

-The parallel minor key of the major key received lower correlation with the expert ratings (*r* = 0.698 averaged across the Pearson correlation metric) than the actual model (*r* = 0.840).
+The parallel minor key of the major key received lower correlation with the expert ratings (*r* = 0.698) than the actual model (*r* = 0.840).
 The second alternative relies on the relative minor key of the major key.
-This alternative received a lower correlation (*r* = 0.766 averaged across the Pearson correlation metric) with the expert ratings compared to the proposed model.
+This alternative received a lower correlation (*r* = 0.766) with the expert ratings compared to the proposed model.
 For this reason, we did not pursue these two alternatives further.

 We also run alternative formulations of window length (1 to 5 seconds) and overlap (0 to 75% overlap) which did not provide substantially